gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

 nodes that are eligible to be part of the circuit, since possible malicious nodes can learn which nodes are more likely to be picked by the circuit constructor when using this passive mechanism.

+# Previous work

+[@trust] presents how trust information can improve the anonymity provided by onion-routing networks.
+The work presents a trust model used for selecting secure relays that reduce probability that adversaries can control both entry and exit nodes.

+# Conclusion

 ## Open questions and future work